nd-dsp-lab/elsa_protocol/README.md

 ```/data``` folder contains the preprocessed datasets for testing ELSA's various components in the experimental evaluation.
 Read the ```README.md``` inside ```/data``` to learn how to generate and pre-process new datasets.

+The end-to-end functionality ELSA is tested on VLDP (Vehicle Loan Default Prediction) dataset only due to repository size constraints in GitHub.
+If you’d like to test ELSA on additional datasets, please use Amazon’s collection here: [Link](https://github.com/amazon-science/fraud-dataset-benchmark).

 # VAF Parameters

 The proposed VAF takes several parameters for each domain size.